Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 Pressure, loyalty tests, and using the child as a messenger will harm the child and often harms credibility in court.

-The Instagram reel below is a quick reminder that a strong parenting plan should include a protocol for major disagreements and decision-making.
+This reel supports the section because it reinforces that a strong parenting plan should include a protocol for major disagreements and decision-making.

 If you are considering a parent coordinator in Utah, the most useful first step is to clarify the repeated disputes and decide whether parent coordination is the right tool for your situation.